 How we raise our kittens

 Eventually, the kittens are allowed to venture out of their nursery and spend time playing and socializing in various rooms of our house.
-They usually migrate from the nursery and choose stay in our sunroom.
-We think they are partial to the sunroom because of the Catastrophic Creations wall-mounted cat furniture that they get to climb and play on; it’s like a playground for cats!
-They are also introduced to our dogs at this time under close supervision by us which means we do not allow our dogs to run after or terrorize the kittens.
-Our dogs are required to be in a down-stay command and offer good, calm behavior to earn time with the kittens.
+They usually migrate from the nursery and discover the Catastrophic Creations in our sunroom where they get a lot of climbing and playtime.
+During this time, the kittens are acclimating to the presence of our dogs under close supervision.
+We do not allow our dogs approach and “play” with the kittens.
+The dogs are either kenneled nearby or required to be in a non-negotiable down-stay command around the kittens.
 We also invite friends and family over when the kittens are old enough for visitors so that they learn to socialize with other people.
-I also introduce the kittens to a variety of food (home made cat food, premium kibble, premium canned) so that they are familiar with different tastes and textures.
-In addition, weather permitting, the kittens are socialized to the sights, sounds & smells of the outdoors (in the summer, I will open up the nursery windows so they can hear birds, lawn mowing, etc).
+I also introduce the kittens to a variety of food (home made cat food, kibble, canned) so that they are familiar with different tastes and textures.
 Kittens are also introduced to car rides a few times prior to leaving for their forever homes to help lessen fear/stress/motion-sickness that can happen during travel.

 What we feed

-Kittens are weaned on high quality dry and wet food in addition to home made cat food.
+Kittens are weaned on dry and wet food in addition to home made cat food.
 Below are details of each type of food I have used on the queens and/or kittens: